wwwzzz17/goCodetest/answers/DESIGN.md

 This observability strategy provides a solid data foundation for troubleshooting and performance analysis.
 # Go API framework of choice (e.g., Gin, Chi) and why
 My preferred Go API framework is Gin, mainly because of its strong community support, rich feature set, and ease of use.
-It helps developers focus more on business logic rather than the first step.
+It helps developers focus more on business logic rather than framework setup.

 Gin provides built-in middleware, good routing capabilities, and better support for parameter binding and validation, which makes it a good fit for business-oriented services or public-facing APIs.